The case for perishable foods

 Download our infographics to learn more

-Aseptic filling technology combined with innovative packaging, including aseptic paper-based beverage cartons, keeps food and beverage safe and flavourful for 6 up to 12 months without refrigeration or preservatives.
+Aseptic filling technology combined with innovative packaging, including aseptic paper-based beverage cartons, keeps food and beverage safe and flavourful up to 12 months without the need for refrigeration or preservatives.
 Learn more about the importance of aseptic technology in protecting and preserving food.

 pouring juice from carton to glass